atanisoft/ESP32CommandStation/docs/supported_hardware.md

 ![ESPDuino-32](images/ESPDuino-32.png)

+**NOTE:** There have been reports that this board may not always enter download mode.
+If the board does not enter download mode automatically connect a jumper wire from IO0 (pin closest to barrel jack) to GND (second and third pin from right in the same pin header) for downloading firmware and remove for normal operations.

 When pairing this with the [Arduino Motor Shield](#arduino-motor-shield-L298) or compatible L298 modules, please refer to [Arduino Motor Shield Required Jumpers](#arduino-motor-shield-required-jumpers) for details on required jumpers.